Natures Secrets

 What to do with the rind of your Watermelon?
 It can be transformed into a refreshing Korea-style side dish.
 It is very easy, with just a little preparation and time for marinating.

-Peel away the green outer skin of the watermelon.
+1. Prepare the rind: Peel away the green outer skin of the watermelon.

 Slice the white rind into very thin strips.

-Place the strips into a heatproof bowl.
+2. Blanch: Place the strips into a heatproof bowl.

 Pour boiling water over them and let them sit for a few minutes to soften.
+Drain well.

-Combine honey, soy sauce, mild vinegar, aromatic oil, like sesame oil, and a pinch of hot pepper flakes.
+3. Make a marinade: Combine honey, soy sauce, mild vinegar, aromatic oil, like sesame oil, and a pinch of hot pepper flakes.

-Toss the blanched rind strips in the marinade.
+4. Marinate: Toss the blanched rind strips in the marinade.

 Let sit for at least 30 minutes or longer for a deeper flavor.

-Enjoy as a crisp, sweet-sour-spicy side dish alongside rice or noodles.
+5. Serve: Enjoy as a crisp, sweet-sour-spicy side dish alongside rice or noodles.

-Wash a cup of ripe, black Elderberries with no stems.
-1 quarter cup of good Apple cider vinegar.
-1 quarter cup of Brown sugar, 1 quarter cup of Water to pan and gently simmer for 20 minutes.
+Wash a cup of ripe, black Elderberries with no stems. * 1 Quarter cup of good Apple cider vinegar. * 1 Quarter cup of Brown sugar, * 1 Quarter cup of Water to pan and gently simmer for 20 minutes.

-Crush the Berries down with the back of a fork, so they release their juices; it should be fairy wet at this stage, so if it reduces down too much before 20 minutes, add more Water.
+Crush the Berries down with the back of a fork, so they release their juices; it should be fairy wet at this stage, so if it reduces down too much before 20 minutes, add more water.

 After 20 minutes, bring the heat up and reduce until the sauce thickens.
 It should quarter in volume and take on a sticky thick texture.
 Then take off from the flame and allow to cool slightly.